TBS-Tutorials/webpack-example-bundle/README.md

 # Webpack Example Bundle

-This bundle is a conversion of the basic bundle created Yo when you run `yo nodecg`.
+This bundle is a conversion of the basic bundle created using Yeoman when you run `yo nodecg`.
 Feel free to copy any parts of this repository to set up your own webpack bundle!
+(Just remember to change the Author!)

 If you find this useful, let me know in the NodeCG Discord - Find me as TBSliver!